krzyspmac/Conjugator/README.md

 ## State
 Not yet ready.
 Maybe in the future.

-## Usage
+## Linking and building
+The project is designed as an ARC, shared-library piece of code.
+You can use it as such (iOS 8 required) or add the code diretly and omit the shared_library thingy.

-Just add the project to your own, add the dependencies, be sure to link the final library and you're set.
+As a shared_library - just add the project to your own (drag & drop), add the dependencies, be sure to link the final library and you're set.

 ## Sample usage